Degenerate crossing number and signed reversal distance: Topology of the reversal distance

 \section{Topology of the reversal distance}

-In this section, we recall some well-known results from the genomics rearrangements literature\footnote{The literature primarily deals with sorting standard permutations, while here we are sorting cyclic permutations.
-In our description, we directly translate their techniques to this cyclic setting.}, which we interpret in the language of embedding schemes (see also~\cite{huang2017topological} for an alternate topological interpretation of these arguments).
+In this section, we recall some well-known results from the genomics rearrangements literature\footnote{While the literature primarily deals with sorting standard signed permutations, here we are sorting cyclic signed permutations.
+In our description, following Section~\ref{cross-caps}, we directly translate their techniques to this cyclic setting, which involves some changes.}, which we interpret in the language of embedding schemes (see also~\cite{huang2017topological} for an alternate topological interpretation of these arguments).

-\subsection{The Bafna-Pevzner inequality from Euler's formula.}
+\subsection{The Bafna-Pevzner inequality from Euler's formula}

-Let $\pi$ be a signed cyclic permutation, which, as explained in Section~\ref{preliminaries}, we think of as a 2-vertex embedding scheme, which requires $g(\pi)$ cross-caps to be drawn.
-We can compute its number of faces, which we denote by $f(\pi)$ and the number of elements in the permutation corresponds to the number of edges in the scheme, which we denote by $e(\pi)$.
+Let $\pi$ be an sc-permutation, which, as explained in Section~\ref{preliminaries}, we think of as a 2-vertex embedding scheme, which requires $g(\pi)$ cross-caps to be drawn.
+We can compute its number of faces, which we denote by $f(\pi)$ and the number of elements in the sc-permutation corresponds to the number of edges in the scheme, which we denote by $e(\pi)$.
 Then Euler's formula reads $2-eg(\pi)=2-e(\pi)+f(\pi)$ which simplifies to $eg(\pi)=e(\pi)-f(\pi)$.
-By Lemma~\ref{orientable scheme}, we thus have $d(\pi,id)\geq e(\pi)-f(\pi)$.
+By the construction in Section~\ref{cross-caps}, we thus have $d^c(\pi,id)\geq e(\pi)-f(\pi)$.

 A very similar inequality was first discovered by Bafna and Pevzner~\cite[Theorem~2]{bafna1996genome} without reference to embeddings.
-Figure~\ref{monotone} shows an example where the inequality is strict: the embedding scheme has Euler genus two, non-orientable genus three and one can show that the signed permutation requires four reversals to be sorted.
-However, as pictured on the right, it does admit a perfect cross-cap drawing with three cross-caps.
-Necessarily, in that example, the cross-caps can not be interpreted as reversals: this is apparent here as they do not occur in a monotone order.
+This inequality is sometimes strict, this is for instance the case for the embedding schemes of Theorem~\ref{counter example} and the example in Figure~\ref{counter example}.